MarcoLeko/pimcore-materialised-bundle/README.md

 The Pimcore Materialised Bundle is a sleek and modern UI enhancement plugin for Pimcore, providing Material Design-inspired styling across the Pimcore admin interface.
 Say goodbye to outdated UI elements and enjoy a visually refined experience that aligns with Google’s Material Design principles.

+### How it works
+This package basically provides a patch-css files for all classes provided by the `pimcore/admin-ui-classic-bundle` library
 ### ✨ Features

 * Material Design Aesthetics – Elevate Pimcore’s UI with smooth shadows, rounded edges, and improved spacing.
-* Refined UI Components – Buttons, toolbars, and form elements now look polished and consistent.
+* Refined UI Components – Buttons, toolbars, Modals and Form elements now look polished and consistent.

 ### 📦 Installation